NVIDIA/cudnn-frontend/README.FE.1.0.md

 );
 ```

 execute API also takes a plan index to target a specific plan.
-This may be used when autotuning, in conjuction with `build_plan_at_index(...)` API.
+This may be used when autotuning, in conjunction with `build_plan_at_index(...)` API.
 ```
 cudnn_frontend::error_t
 cudnn_frontend::graph::Graph::execute(